liaosteven/hugopersonalsite/content/about.md

 ![Steven](/img/self_portrait_colored.png#50)
 Hey there - I'm Steven - thanks for visiting my site :).

 This site is for me to post my random musings and projects related to sports analytics.
 It's not intended to be overly academic or technical, content-restrained, nor will I plan to do any heavy editoralizing.
-I like to think of the content as glorified reddit posts, where I strive to follow a particular nugget of advice from Youtubers everywhere, 'Create Content you would like to see'.
+I like to think of the content as glorified reddit posts, where I strive to follow advice from Youtubers everywhere, 'create content you would like to see.'

 About Me: I've been involved with sports analytics since college, where I served as President of the [Brown Sports Analytics Club](https://brownsportsanalytics.com).
 Before that, I was involved with sports through writing for my high school newspaper, playing high school hoops, and coaching a middle school basketball team.
 I graduated from Brown with a degree in Statistics in 2018 - in my immediate future I will be working as a trader in New York.